wkumari/draft-wkumari-dnsop-extended-error/README.md

    -- if you were one of them, and are not listed, please let us know and we'll acknowledge you.

+Kumari, et al.          Expires February 10, 2020              [Page 10]

+Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

    I also want to thank the band "Infected Mushroom" for providing a good background soundtrack (and to see if I can get away with this!)
    Another author would like to thank the band "Mushroom Infectors".
    This was funny at the time we wrote it, but we cannot remember why...

-8. References
+7. References

-8.1.
+7.1.
 Normative References

    [RFC2119]  Bradner, S., "Key words for use in RFCs to Indicate
               Requirement Levels", BCP 14, RFC 2119,